kd383/GPML_SLD/README.md

 </p>

-### Crime Prediction
+### Crime Forecasting

+In this experiment we work on the dataset of 233088 assault incidents in Chicago from January 1, 2004 to December 31, 2013.
+We use the first 8 years for training and try to forecast the crime rate during the last 2 years.
+For the spatial dimensions, we use the log-Gaussian Cox process model, with the Matérn-5/2 kernel, the negative binomial likelihood, and the Laplace approximation for the posterior; for the temporal dimension we use a spectral mixture kernel with 20 components and an extra constant component.

+You can use `demo_crime` to run this experiment.
+It takes two arguments:
+1. method: 'lancz' (default) for Lanczos method and any other input for scaled eigenvalues method.
+2. hyp: Initial hyper-parameters for recovery.

+The demo returns the initial and final hyper-parameters for you to reuse.
+The initial hyper-parameters was originally obtained through a sampling process, which can be time-consuming and may not be a good starting point sometimes.
+A reasonable initialization is stored in the data file, but you may enable the function `spatiotemporal_spectral_init_poisson` to get a new one.

 ### Precipitation Prediction

 This experiment involves daily precipitation data from the year of 2010 collected from around 5500 weather stations in the US.
 We fit the data using a GP with RBF kernel.
 This is a huge dataset with 628474 entries, among which 100000 will be used for testing.
 As a result, the hyper-parameters recovery part of the experiment takes very long.
-I recommend using the stored result in the data file for inference and prediction, or run the recovery on a nice desktop.
+I recommend using the result stored in the data file for inference and prediction, or run the recovery on a nice desktop.

 The command is `demo_precip` with a single argument `method`.
 The default method is Lanczos, and any input other than 'lancz' uses scaled eigenvalues method.